Handbook

 Textbooks

 Textbooks are available, without cost to students, as a loan.
 Students are accountable for all free textbooks.
 The Jefferson County School System must be reimbursed for any books that are damaged, destroyed, stolen, or misplaced.
 If a student loses a book during the school year, he/she must pay for the lost book before another one can be issued.
-Classroom teachers and the librarian make the decisions regarding book damage.
+Classroom teachers and the media center specialists make the decisions regarding book damage.

 Visitors to the School

 JCHS policy is to accept only those visitors who have legitimate business at the school.
 Personal visitors may not have lunch with students.
 All visitors must first report to the main office to receive a visitor’s pass.
 Visitor passes will not be issued during examinations or at any other times that an administrator deems inappropriate.
 An administrator may refuse to issue a visitor’s pass any time he/she feels it is in the best interest of the school to do so.
-NOTE: Visitors will be asked to present a valid driver’s license in order to receive a pass.
+Visitors must sign out through the office when leaving.

 Athletics